angular/angular-cli/docs/README.md

 Design documents on GitHub, in Markdown format.
 The number of design documents available is limited.

-## `/docs/documentation`

-THIS FOLDER IS DEPRECATED AND SHOULD NOT BE UPDATED ANYMORE.
-Documentation is now available on angular.io and can be updated on the main [angular/angular](https://github.com/angular/angular) repo.

-Markdown files used to publish to the [GitHub Wiki](https://github.com/angular/angular-cli/wiki).

 ## `/docs/process`

 Description of various caretaker and workflow processes.